-(b) All expenditures for the Association shall be approved in the Association office before the expenditure is made and said expenditures shall be made only by: officers, organizational leaders, and committee chair persons.
+(b) All new expenditures for the Association shall be approved in the Association office before the expenditure is made and said expenditures shall be made only by: officers, organizational leaders, and committee chairpersons.

 (c) A designated employee of the Association shall receive, deposit, and disburse Association funds in the method approved by the Finance Committee.
 He/she shall make quarterly reports to the Executive Committee and annual reports to the Association.
 He/she shall furnish a fidelity bond, the premium of which shall be paid by the Association.
-Accounts shall be audited by the Audit Committee annually and at any other time the Executive Committee may direct.
+Accounts shall be audited as recommended by the Finance Committee.

 8.02 REPORTS FROM THE CHURCHES.
 Each church is requested to send to the Clerk of the Association by the fifth of October a letter on the form furnished by the Association.
 These letters shall report activities for the year October 1 through September 30.